Skip to main content

 Suppose they could go on "Meet The Press"...

-Alexander Hamilton conceived an America that encouraged huge successes like his own
+Alexander Hamilton conceived an America that encouraged huge successes like his own.

-The eighteenth century was an aristocratic age, even in relatively egalitarian America.
+The 18th century was an aristocratic age, even in relatively egalitarian America.
 The elite were the major landowners in the plantation colonies, such as Thomas Jefferson, and the great merchants in port cities, such as John Hancock.

-Without his brilliance at espionage the Revolution could not have been won
+Without his brilliance at espionage, the revolution could not have been won.

-ON IT HE GAVE THE NEW nation a new industry, wrote a protoguide to New England inns and taverns, (probably) did some secret politicking, discovered a town that lived up to his hopes for a democratic society, scrutinized everything from rattlesnakes to rum manufacture—and, in the process, pretty much invented the summer vacation itself
+DURING THIS TRIP, HE GAVE THE NEW nation a new industry, wrote a proto-guide to New England inns and taverns, (probably) did some secret politicking, discovered a town that lived up to his hopes for a democratic society, scrutinized everything from rattlesnakes to rum manufacture, and, in the process, pretty much invented the summer vacation itself.

 BY THE END OF THE FIRST CONGRESS, IN THE SPRING OF 1791, Thomas Jefferson badly needed a vacation.
 The first Secretary of State disliked the noise, dirt, and crowds of the capital, Philadelphia, and the cramped routines of office work.